tfpf/mersenne-twister/README.md

 but that is probably not what you want to do, since it doesn't show the puzzle first.

-The solver is rather primitive; it can only work out easy sudoku puzzles.
-I will update it if I can.
+The solver is rather primitive.
+If it cannot fill any cell in the puzzle after multiple attempts, it makes a random guess.
+If, as a result of this, the puzzle becomes unsolvable, it bins everything and starts a fresh attempt.